Features

 Numerical meshes are necessary building blocks for PDE solvers.
 TNL offers both structured and unstructured meshes either on CPU or GPU.

-• Structured numerical grid can have 1, 2 or 3 dimensions.
-It is able to index not only grid cells but also faces, edges and vertices including.
+Structured orthogonal (Cartesian) grids can have 1, 2 or 3 dimensions.
+It is able to index not only grid cells but also faces, edges and vertices including adjacent entities of any dimension.
+The adjacency of the mesh entities is not stored explicitly in memory, but it is computed on-demand.

 Numerical solvers